Temperature and humidity monitoring with Royal Oak Catering

 All food businesses need to comply with HACCP food safety regulations.
 One key element of this is proof of due diligence, so it’s essential to have an accurate system to monitor your handling, preparation and food storage temperatures.

 Pub Manager Richard Bird explained that recording temperatures manually means there’s a risk of human error and that due to pressures of the job, temperatures aren’t taken as regularly as they would be in an ideal world.

 The Royal Oak offers free WiFi to customers so he was able to set up the sensors exactly where he needed them.
-He put a WiFi-TH (Temperature and Humidity) in the kitchen and dry store and the WiFi-TP (temperature sensor with probe) in the freezer and fridges.
+He put an EL-WiFi-TH (Temperature and Humidity) in the kitchen and dry store and the EL-WiFi-TP (temperature sensor with probe) in the freezer and fridges.
 Richard told us:

 Using the EL WiFi Temperature and humidity sensors saves our chef time every day as he doesn’t have to stop what he’s doing and to do his fridge and freezer temperature checks every few hours.
 Once the sensors are set up they automatically take readings.
 It also ensures that temperatures are recorded exactly when they should be rather than in between cooking a fish pie and sourcing ingredients for the next days’ specials!